upenn-acg/cis501/lab3-singlecycle/lab3-schematic.md

 # Lab 3: Single-cycle Datapath Schematic

-You must create schematics of your **register file** and **datapath**, with all wires, ports, and module instantiations labeled.
+You must create schematics of your **register file** and **control+datapath**, with all wires, ports, and module instantiations labeled.
 Examine the template code in the other lab3 directories to see what the interface to the `lc4_regfile`, `lc4_processor` and other modules is.

 This schematic will be *much* more complex than your ALU, so it is essential that your schematic has the necessary detail and legibility to help you implement the single-cycle datapath.